technology-toolbox/website/content/blog/jjameson/2009/09/12/expression-web-my-msdn-blog-and-now-team-foundation-server.md

 title: Expression Web, My MSDN Blog, and (Now) Team Foundation Server
 date: 2009-09-12T09:17:00-06:00
 description:
-  "In case you haven't picked it up from some of my previous posts, I became somewhat of a \"Web standards zealot\" back in 2006 while creating a
-  \"community site\" for a local organization of mental health professionals and attorneys that help children and..."
+  'In case you haven''t picked it up from some of my previous posts, I became somewhat of a "Web standards zealot" back in 2006 while creating a "community site" for a local organization of mental health professionals and attorneys that help children and...'
 aliases:
   [
     "/blog/jjameson/archive/2009/09/11/expression-web-my-msdn-blog-and-now-team-foundation-server.aspx",